Did Black Panther Best Picture Nom Break Oscar Record?

-Black Panther, which arrived in theaters almost a full year ago, scored seven Oscar nominations Tuesday morning, an unprecedented record for a film of the superhero or comic book genre.
-Most importantly, the movie is nominated for Best Picture, the Academy's most prestigious award, and there is at least a small likelihood that it will win.
-(In a survey conducted by Fandango for USA Today, 24% of moviegoers chose the film as their Best Picture pick.)
+Black Panther, which arrived in cinemas almost a full year ago, scored seven Oscar nominations Tuesday morning, an unprecedented record for a film of the superhero or comic book genre.
+Most importantly, the movie is nominated for Best Picture, the Academy's most prestigious award.
 Black Panther is the first superhero movie to get a nomination for Best Picture in the ceremony's 90-year history.
 The movie is also nominated for Best Costume Design, Best Sound Editing, Best Sound Mixing, Best Original Score, Best Original Song, and Best Production Design.

+This news comes after the brouhaha surrounding the Oscars' suggested new category "Best Popular Film."
+In August of last year, the Academy announced it would be introducing a new category, Best Popular Film, that would seek include movies that were beloved by audiences but apparently not "worthy" of a Best Picture nom.
+The category looked like it had been invented solely for Black Panther, which, as a superhero movie and a movie that arrived in February, seemingly didn't fit the Academy's pre-existing definition of a Best Picture pick.
+After an outcry from the film community, the Academy rightfully scrapped the category.

 Advertisement